A Multi-Port Concurrent Communication Model for handling Compute Intensive Tasks on Distributed Satellite System Constellations: INTRODUCTION

 \subsection{Relevant Literature}

 Now we shall present some of the very relevant DLT literature.
-DLT has long served as a foundational framework for analyzing optimal task partitioning in distributed computing systems with communication and computation heterogeneity.
-Early seminal works in \cite{Bharadwaj1996Book, Robertazzi2003} established the theoretical underpinnings of divisible tasks, equal-finish-time optimality, and recursive load allocation for tree and star networks under sequential communication models.
-Building on these foundations, recent studies have extended DLT to cloud and edge computing environments, incorporating heterogeneous processors, energy constraints, and dynamic arrivals \cite{Drozdowski2020,Li2021}.
-More recently, DLT has been revisited in the context of satellite and space–edge systems, where inter-satellite link variability and onboard processing limitations play a critical role \cite{Zhou2023Survey,Chen2022}.
-Concurrent communication and result-return overheads have also gained attention in modern formulations to better reflect realistic multi-port platforms \cite{Wang2024DLT}.
+For several years, DLT has been used as a fundamental framework to analyze the best way to divide the tasks in distributed computing systems with heterogeneous communication and computation.
+The theoretical foundations of divisible tasks, equal-finish-time optimality, and recursive load allocation for tree and star networks under sequential communication models were developed by early foundational publications in \cite{Bharadwaj1996Book, Robertazzi2003}.
+Some recent research has expanded DLT to cloud and edge computing contexts by including heterogeneous processors, energy limitations, and dynamic arrivals, building on these foundations \cite{Drozdowski2020,Li2021}.
+Other recent works targeting specific applications include, \cite{Joanna2023} and \cite{Jed2020}.
+In\cite{Joanna2023}, authors applied DLT paradigm for filtering and processing large data streams in intelligent data acquisition systems, whereas in \cite{Jed2020}, the authors clearly elicited a trade-off study between time and energy metrics in a hierarchical memory system in distributed platforms.
+DLT has lately been reexamined in the context of satellite and space-edge systems, where onboard processing constraints and inter-satellite link unpredictability are considered as important factors when it comes to computation offloading for satellite edge computing \cite{QTang2021}.
+However, concurrent communication and result-return overheads have not been attempted so far on platforms employing multi-port communication abilities.
 Despite these advances, analytically tractable DLT models that explicitly capture multi-port concurrent communication for DSS remain largely unexplored, motivating the present work.